-Formally defined goodness-of-fit hypothesis tests such as the Kolmogorov-Smirnov (KS), $\lambda^2$ and Anderson-Darling (AD) tests are used to test the null hypothesis $H_0$ : "The samples $X_1 \dots X_n$ are drawn from a distribution $F(x; \Theta)$ " [9].
-A major drawback with these types of tests is that they tend to reject the null hypothesis in the case of large sample sets [4].
-A possible reason could be the parametrization errors, even if these errors are ever so slight.
-This is especially true for EDF tests that need modified test statistics, which depend on the size of the data set, e.g., the KS and Cramér-von Mises tests.
-These tests react to very small discrepancies in the model, thus failing the formal hypothesis test and rejecting the hypothesized model.
-However, for many purposes (such as simulation), it is sufficient to have a model that is "good enough".
-Therefore, we only use the AD statistic as an additional goodness-of-fit measure for the metrics where the number of samples is relatively low (less than about 1000 samples).
-For larger sample sets we use a different method, as described below.
+Formally defined goodness-of-fit hypothesis tests such as the Kolmogorov-Smirnov (KS), $\lambda^2$ and Anderson-Darling (AD) tests are used to test the null hypothesis $H_0$ : "The samples $X_1 \ldots X_n$ are drawn from a distribution $F(x; \Theta)$ ".
+A major drawback with these types of tests is that they tend to reject the null hypothesis in the case of large sample sets [3].

-To assess the quality of the fitted distributions in a more quantitative manner, we employ a method similar to the EDF test but that does not suffer as much with increasing size of sample space.
+To assess the quality of the fitted distributions in a more quantitative manner, we employ a method based on the EDF test but that does not suffer as much with increasing size of sample space.
 For the case of single distribution, the fitness assessment is the final step of the modeling, as we accept the MLE estimated parameters and do not perform any further parameter optimisation.
 On the other hand, in the case of mixture models, we use this step as part of the process of locating a suitable cutoff point between the distributions making up the mixture.